 3CSIRO Agriculture, GPO Box 2583, Brisbane QLD 4001, Australia

-4Hawkesbury Institute for the Environment, Western Sydney University,
+4Hawkesbury Institute for the Environment, Western Sydney University, Locked Bag 1797, Penrith NSW 2751, Australia

 Introductory paragraph (abstract)

 Climate can have a strong influence on pollinator communities because insects have limited ability to regulate body temperature and are thus more sensitive to climatic extremes.
 Yet we know little about how climate drives pollinator community composition at the global scale.
 Here we analyse 184 plant-pollinator networks from the five major Köppen climate zones to show that climate moderates the relative proportion of flower-visiting insect taxa in pollinator communities.
 Relative to other taxa, non-syrphid Diptera had the greatest proportion of links in polar zone networks, while bees dominated temperate zone networks.
-Bee species were the most generalised pollinators (i.e. visited the most number of plants in a network), especially in the tropical zone.
+Bee species were the most generalised pollinators (i.e. visited the highest number of plants in a network), especially in the tropical zone.
 Our results contribute substantial advances in knowledge of how climate influences pollinator community composition at the global scale and identify the need for greater research effort to understand the effects of global environmental change on plant-pollinator interactions.

 Main

 Animal pollinators are critical to maintaining ecological function in most terrestrial ecosystems, and insect taxa, particularly Lepidoptera, Hymenoptera, Coleoptera and Diptera, are the most diverse and abundant groups of known pollinators1.
 Identifying how environmental conditions influence plant-pollinator interactions is critical to understand how pollinator communities and pollination services may vary in response to environmental change.
 Insects are ectothermic and their behaviour and physiology respond quickly to changing environmental conditions, including seasonality, weather conditions and resource availablity2.
-Rainfall patterns can influence plant-pollinator interactions by altering phenological phases or floral resource quality, or affecting pollinator foraging patterns and sensory signals3.
+Rainfall patterns can influence plant-pollinator interactions by altering phenological phases or floral resource quality, or by affecting pollinator foraging patterns and sensory signals3.
 Temperature also has a strong influence on plant-pollinator interactions.
 The activity of flower visiting insects generally increases as ambient temperature rises, and warmer flowers may attract more pollinators4,5.
 Thermal tolerance varies across taxonomic groups, meaning that climatic conditions are likely to influence the composition of insect pollinator communities across space and time.
 For example, dipterans are generally thought to be more cold-tolerant than other flying insects and have been recorded as the most common flower visitors in some arctic and alpine plant-pollinator networks6,7, as well as at sites with cooler temperatures in other climate zones8.
 Bees are most abundant and diverse in warm arid regions9, and are generally less active during winter and in cold, inclement weather.
 This diversity of environmental responses among taxa provides buffering effects for ecosystem function and delivery of ecosystem services10,11.
-Understanding how these local and regional patterns translate to larger scales can help understand how plant-pollinator interaction networks may be influenced by global environmental change.
+Understanding how these local and regional patterns translate to larger scales can help understand how plant-pollinator interaction networks may be altered by global environmental change.